-The School District of Osceola County, Florida, does not discriminate on the basis of sex, race, color, ethnic or national origin, religion, marital status, disability, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, or any other basis prohibited by law in its educational programs, services or activities or in its hiring or employment practices.
+The School District of Osceola County, Florida, does not discriminate on the basis of age, color, disability, ethnic or national origin, gender, gender identification, genetic information, linguistic preference, marital status, political beliefs, pregnancy, race, religion, sex, sexual orientation, social and family background, or any other basis prohibited by law in its educational programs, services, or activities or in its hiring or employment practices.

 Retaliation against an employee for engaging in a protected activity is prohibited.